eric-sclafani/website/README.md

 - cmd or ctrl backspace -> removes all text from line
 - up arrow -> previous command
 - tab -> command completion
-- option or alt backspace -> remove previous word

 #### Main commands
 - help -> show all available commands
-- ls -> show all pages they can navigate to
 - about -> show about page
 - projects -> show projects page
 - resume | cv -> show resume pdf